Teen could face adult charges in shooting of 12-year-old boys at school bus

 The accused shooter was ordered by Judge Dimitris to have no contact with the victims and will be held in secure detention until another hearing on September 29 and the state will determine if he will be charged as an adult.

-At the hearing, Crystal Mendoza, the suspect's mother, said of her son, "He is only 16.
+At the hearing, the suspect's mother, said of her son, "He is only 16.
 He is incompetent.
 He has faced other charges before and he is incompetent.
 I don't think he should be charged as an adult.
-I have been begging the judge and the court to enter him in to a program for a very long time and no one has offered me any help for my son."
+I have been begging the judge and the court to enter him into a program for a very long time and no one has offered me any help for my son."

-D'Oench also stopped by Mendoza's apartment and while she did not want to say anything on camera, she said she stood by everything that she said in court.
+D'Oench also stopped by her apartment and while she did not want to say anything on camera, she said she stood by everything that she said in court.

 for more features.